rohit-chouhan/crudigniter/docs/README.md

 ```

 ### Form data
 If you want to send data from `form` & want to upload files, you have to use form requeste.
 Image upload will only work in form data.
-Here you have to use parameter `form=true`, and for image `image=file_field_name`
+Here you have to use parameter `form=true`, and for image `image=file_field_name`.

 #### Data Only
 >example.com/table?form=true